How to Build an App Like DoorDash: Delivery Logistics, Restaurant Partnerships, and What It Actually Costs

 How does a food delivery platform make money?

-A DoorDash-style platform has three revenue sources, and understanding all three determines your pricing architecture from day one.
+DoorDash has three revenue sources.
+Understanding all three determines your pricing architecture from day one.

 DoorDash takes a commission from restaurants (15% to 30% of order value), charges customers a delivery fee ($2 to $5) plus a service fee (typically 10-15% of cart value), and operates a subscription model (DashPass at $9.99/month) that removes per-order fees for frequent customers.
-DoorDash also charges restaurants for promoted placement in search results.
+Restaurants also pay for promoted placement in search results.

 When you build your own platform, you control all three levers.
-The trade-off: DoorDash subsidizes customer acquisition cost and brings its own restaurant supply.
-You are starting from zero on both sides.
+The trade-off: DoorDash subsidizes customer acquisition and brings its own restaurant supply.
+You start from zero on both sides.

-According to a Morgan Stanley analysis from 2023, average take rates across major food delivery platforms run 25% to 30% of GMV when all fees are combined.
-At that rate, a platform doing $100,000 in monthly GMV generates $25,000 to $30,000 in gross revenue -- before driver pay, customer acquisition cost, and payment processing.
+According to a Morgan Stanley analysis, average take rates across major food delivery platforms run 25% to 30% of GMV when all fees are combined.
+At that rate, a platform doing $100,000 in monthly GMV generates $25,000 to $30,000 in gross revenue before driver pay, customer acquisition cost, and payment processing.
 Margins are thin.
 Your monetization model needs to be deliberate, not an afterthought.

-Restaurant commission: standard 15% to 25%, negotiable during launch to attract supply
+Restaurant commission: 15% to 25%, negotiable during launch to attract supply

 Service fee: percentage of cart value (high-margin, easy to adjust)

-Subscription tier: removes per-order fees for high-frequency customers, improves retention
+Subscription tier: removes per-order fees for high-frequency customers

 Promoted placement: charge restaurants for better search ranking once you have volume

-Who actually builds a food delivery platform instead of using existing apps?
+Who actually builds an app like DoorDash instead of using existing platforms?

 Regional restaurant groups with 10+ locations.
-DoorDash charges commissions per order on every location.
-A regional chain doing $50,000 per month in delivery GMV pays $10,000 to $15,000 in commissions -- every month.
-A custom platform amortizes its build cost in 12 to 18 months and cuts that ongoing cost to payment processing fees (2-3%) plus hosting.
+DoorDash charges commission on every order at every location.
+A group doing $50,000 per month in delivery GMV pays $10,000 to $15,000 in commissions every month.
+A custom platform amortizes its build cost within 12 to 18 months and cuts ongoing cost to payment processing fees (2-3%) plus hosting.
 The group also gets direct customer data, which DoorDash keeps.

 Corporate meal programs.
 Companies offering employer-subsidized lunch or meeting catering need ordering flows DoorDash's consumer app was not designed for: pre-approval workflows, budget caps per employee, consolidated billing by cost center, and scheduled delivery windows.
 DoorDash for Work covers some of this, but corporate clients with specific compliance or billing requirements hit its limits fast.